Spoken-tutorial/Spoken-Analytics-System/README.md

 (mind the underscores)
 This is to be done because there is bug in djongo in latest release.

-* After that you have to run temp_daily, temp_weekly, temp_monthly, temp_yearly, temp_calcAvg, temp_eventStats and temo_fossStats files in the shell so that stats can be calculated.
+* After that you have to run temp_daily, temp_weekly, temp_monthly, temp_yearly, temp_calcAvg, temp_eventStats,temp_fossStats and  temp_visitorActivityStats files in the shell so that stats can be calculated.
 ```
 python3 manage.py shell < temp_daily.py
 python3 manage.py shell < temp_weekly.py